Distribution Modes

 $ airdrop-tool --accountId <sender-account> --token <token-contract-address> --accounts <path-to-json-file> --manual

-: Enables manual mode where JSON values are standard (human-readable) token amounts- The JSON file contains account IDs as keys and specific token amounts in standard units as values
+- The JSON file contains account IDs as keys and specific token amounts in standard units as values

 - The tool automatically converts standard amounts to atomic units based on the token's decimals

-should NOT be used with--manual
+- --amountshould NOT be used with- --manual

 Example

-flag and a JSON file containing:
+With the --manual flag and a JSON file containing:

 {